Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 #### No `TxParamSetupReq` support

-If we do not support the `TxParamSetupReq` MAC Command as part of the initial version of the AS923 region implementation.
+One option is to not support the `TxParamSetupReq` MAC Command as part of the initial version of the AS923 region implementation.
 One implication is that the maximum Equivalent Isotropically Radiated Power (EIRP), which is normally configurable through `TxParamSetupReq`, will be static and non-configurable.
 We introduce a Boolean configuration value in the concentrator device twin that specifies whether a dwell time limitation applies to that concentrator.
 Based on this configuration value, the gateway will apply a different set of regional parameters, which take the dwell time limitations into account.
 It will be the responsibility of the starter kit user to ensure that end devices are configured with the same dwell time settings as the concentrator to which they are connected, as it will not be automatically propagated to the end device through `TxParamSetupReq`.

 Pros: